AmilaWeerasinghe/Angular-MEAN-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+Angular building blocks: Templates
+Templates are used to define a component view.
+A template looks like regular HTML, but it also has some differences.
+Code like *ngFor, {{hero.name}}, (click), and [hero] uses Angular template syntax to enhance HTML markup capabilities.
+Templates can also include custom components like <custom-element> in the form of non-regular html tags.
+These components mix seamlessly with native HTML in the same layouts.